Dlurak/moxide/README.md

 - **Reusable Templates**: Easily define a session once and apply it across multiple projects, making it ideal for managing similar setups.
 - **Flexibility**: Choose whether to use a template or define project-specific configurations, allowing for customization when needed.
-- **Declarative Configuration**: Use simple YAML files for configuration, promoting readability and ease of management.
+- **Declarative Configuration**: Use simple YAML files for configuration, promoting readability and ease of management, it can even be generated from an active session.

 Here are some scenarios how moxide might help people:

-- Developers managing multiple projects that require similar setups.
+- Developers managing multiple projects that require similar setups (For example 5 JavaScript projects, where only the directory differs).
 - Teams looking for a standardized tmux environment across shared codebases.
 - Individuals who appreciate the flexibility of reusing templates while maintaining the option for custom project configurations.